Hi friends!

 When they’re ready to create their ice pops, clean up the area enough to create a workspace.

-Have the kids add liquid glue to their ice pops and spread with their fingers.
-They can clean off glue with a wipe.
+Have the kids add liquid glue to their ice pops and spread with their fingers or brush.

 Add the coconut to the white paper and press down.